 We are going to be using the free tiers for the above services.
 So you should be able to sign up for them for free.
 This of course does not apply to purchasing a new domain to host your app.
 Also for AWS, you are required to put in a credit card while creating an account.
 So if you happen to be creating resources above and beyond what we cover in this tutorial, you might end up getting charged.

-While the list above might look daunting, we are trying to ensure that upon completing the guide you’ll be ready to build real-world, secure, and fully-functional web apps.
-And don’t worry we’ll be around to help!
+While the list above might look daunting, we are trying to ensure that upon completing the guide you will be ready to build real-world, secure, and fully-functional web apps.
+And don’t worry we will be around to help!

 You just need a couple of things to work through this guide:

 - Node v18+ installed on your machine.